danielnuriyev/danielnuriyev.github.io/spirituality-in-judaism.md

-# Jewish Spirituality
+# Jewish Spiritual Method

-Jewish spirituality as I see it through practice and study.
+Jewish spiritual method as I see it through practice and study.

 This is a work in progress.